Noemí Ruiz: Career

-Work
+Style

-Noemí Ruiz's paintings are abstract in a non-representational style and very colorful interpret Latin American reality by using rhythmic color and alternating forms, trying to convey it all in a symbolic way.
-With sensitivity, discipline and mastery, Ruiz embodies her essential forms in the reality.
-Conceptually and symbolically, personal and natural elements can be seen presently in her pieces.
-Red and blue are common colors to see in her works, and at least one of the two seems to be present in every painting.
-She started out strictly geometric in her painting, but it melded into more organic visually, not unlike the human form and landscapes.
+Noemí Ruiz's paintings are abstract in a non-representational style that interprets Latin American reality by using rhythmic color and alternating forms, trying to convey it all in a symbolic way.
+With sensitivity, discipline and mastery, Ruiz embodied her essential forms in the reality.
+Conceptually and symbolically, personal and natural elements can be seen in her pieces.
+Red and blue are common colors in her work, and at least one of the two seems to be present in every painting.

-Noemi Ruiz uses a technique of painting in which she applies the paint with a foam roll, which allows for uniform layers of color.
-She would normally avoid textured painting, but has recently utilized it.
 “Intention and result combine in the work of Noemí Ruiz to achieve a Latin American and Caribbean presence that proves to be outstanding in contemporary Puerto Rican art.” – Jeannette Miller, Dominican writer and professor.